vishalmidya/MiCA-Microbial-Co-occurrence-Analysis/MiCA-vignette.md

 set.seed(45667)
 outcome <-  1 * three_clique  + covariates %*% rep(0.1, 4) + rnorm(n, 0, 0.5)
 ```
 This outcome is already supplied in the dataset.
 However, note that the effect size of the `three_clique` is set at `1`.
+Further, note that, individually, the relative abundances of the three Taxa are _not_ significantly associated with the outcome.
+Only through the three-ordered clique, there is a significant statistical association.

 ## The aim of the MiCA algorithm